-How to Estimate Your Take Home Pay in Canada
+How to Estimate Your Take-Home Pay in Canada in 2026

 Take-home pay is the money deposited into your bank account after all deductions are subtracted from your gross salary.